 The Pizza Inn and Pie Five Franchising segments establish franchisees, licensees and territorial rights.
-Revenue for this segment is derived from franchise royalties, franchise fees, sale of area development and foreign master license rights and incentive payments from third party suppliers and distributors.
-Assets for this segment include equipment, furniture and fixtures.
+Revenue for these segments is derived from franchise royalties, franchise fees, sale of area development and foreign master license rights and incentive payments from third party suppliers and distributors.
+Assets for these segments include equipment, furniture and fixtures.